Superb, excellent, brilliant are all words that can be used to describe the Oral-B Pro 2 2500.

 We use them, look at them in detail, compare them to the competition.

-Oral-B have developed a pretty strong reliability over the years they have been making brushes and we find the failure rate to be low.
+Oral-B has developed pretty strong reliability over the years they have been making brushes and we find the failure rate to be low.

 Most never go wrong, but inevitably some will.

-Should it fail and the fault is as a result of parts or workmanship rather than user damage then it will be covered under the warranty.
+Should the Oral-B Pro 2500 electric rechargeable toothbrush fail and the fault is as a result of parts or workmanship rather than user damage then it will be covered under the warranty.